 - We are committed to continuing to pay all of our employees during this time to ensure they can provide for their families and others that depend on them.

 In the coming weeks, we will communicate ways that you can partner with us to care for the vulnerable in our community and support the Friends of Refugees family.
-In the meantime, we have suspended all Volunteer Orientation Classes and volunteer service opportunities.
+In the meantime, we have suspended all volunteer service opportunities.
+In preparation for the time when things will be back to normal, we will be holding Virtual Volunteer Orientation classes.
+Please CLICK HERE to register for Virtual Volunteer Orientation, and we will communicate dates as they are available.

 We share the sentiment of Justin Lonas from the Chalmers Center who offered the challenge that we not merely survive during this time, but thrive.
 “But to do so will require love, compassion, and obedience that most of us have only lackadaisically applied before.
 Let us be known for our love in these times.”